 Real Estate vs Mutual Fund: Which is better?

-There are a series of factors that will help you to decide how mutual fund investments are ahead of the field than real estate investments.
+There are a series of factors, including the expertise of an investment consultant, that will help you to decide how mutual fund investments are ahead of the field than real estate investments.

 - Performance of Investments

 Evaluating real-time scenarios, the performance of real estate investments plunges far behind that of mutual fund investments.
 This is because real estate investments are more or like FDs now as the returns generated by them are more or less fixed.